 The French dub for Dragon Ball Z, which featured annoying, high pitched voices and a translation that went out of the way to not refer anyone by name, resulting in a confusing mess.
 Plus, the voice actors changed rather often, adding to the confusion.
 Some like it anyway, however.

 Many other European dubs get a bad rep for the same reasons.
 That's because oftentimes a series will be sublicensed from French or German distributors (which in turn may use a preexisting dub/sub as a base for their translation rather than going directly to the source), making the show a dub OF a dub.
-In the specific case of DBZ, aside from not naming several characters, the dub also introduced many new names changes that were often bizarre ("Genius Turtle" for Roshi or "Satan's Little Heart" for Piccolo) or plain generic ("Star Warriors" for the Saiyans or "Special Force" for Ginyu Force).
-Further, having been made for a young audience, the dub also came with incredibly upbeat, whimsical intro song and was subjected to very inconsistent censorship and reediting.
-The German and Italian dubs are among the few localizations that thankfully weren't based off the French version.note The UK English dub of DBZ is the above-mentioned AB Groupe "effort", which was made in Canada.
+In the specific case of DBZ, aside from not naming several characters, the dub also introduced many new name changes that were often bizarre ("Genius Turtle" for Roshi or "Satan's Little Heart" for Piccolo) or plain generic ("Star Warriors" for the Saiyans or "Special Force" for Ginyu Force).
+Further, having been made for a young audience, the dub also came with an incredibly upbeat whimsical intro song, and was subjected to very inconsistent censorship and reediting.
+The German and Italian dubs are among the only European localizations that weren't based off the French version.note The UK English dub of DBZ is the above-mentioned AB Groupe "effort", which was made in Canada.
 English dubs in general always translate directly from the source if at all possible.

 And when the same voice actor does Yami Bakura, he sounds like a really bad impersonation of Peter Lorre.
 At least it sounds different from Ryou but its way too different.